-- 1) Any deed restrictions required under this Section VI or under Title 5 shall be submitted to the Health Agent for review before they are finalized and executed. - 2) Each deed restriction shall describe the property and all restrictions placed thereon (i.e. bedroom count limitations shall include the number and location of approved bedrooms; monitoring agreements shall describe the specific monitoring and maintenance requirements, etc.). - 3) All deed restrictions may contain a provision permitting the Truro Health Agent to inspect the premises to ensure compliance with the provisions of the deed restriction at reasonable intervals and upon reasonable prior notice. - 4) A deed restriction required by the Board of Health, or their Agent shall be recorded at the Barnstable County Registry of Deeds.
-Proof of recording shall be submitted to the Health Department prior to the issuance of the Certificate of Compliance for the system. - 5) A deed restriction required by the Board of Health, or their Agent shall be recorded prior to the approval/sign-off on any building permit, as required for compliance with these local regulations and Title 5 by the Board of Health or its Agent. - 6) A deed restriction is required by the Board of Health or their Agent prior to sign-off on all Accessory Dwelling Units specifying the terms of approval including the requirement for year-round rental in perpetuity.
+- 1) Any deed restrictions required under this Section VI or under Title 5 shall be submitted to the Health Agent for review before they are finalized and executed. - 2) Each deed restriction shall adequately describe the property and all restrictions placed thereon (i.e., bedroom count limitations shall include the number and location of approved bedrooms; monitoring agreements shall describe the specific monitoring and maintenance requirements, etc.). - 3) All deed restrictions shall contain a provision permitting the Truro Health Agent to inspect the premises to ensure compliance with the provisions of the deed restriction at reasonable intervals and upon reasonable prior notice. - 4) All deed restrictions shall be recorded at the Barnstable County Registry of Deeds and proof of recording shall be submitted to the Health Department prior to the issuance of the Certificate of Compliance for the system. - 5) A deed restriction required by the Board of Health, or its Agent shall be recorded prior to the issuance of the Disposal Works Construction permit, or any building permit, as determined to be required for compliance with these local regulations and Title 5 by the Board of Health or its Agent.